zvxr/diy-electronics/humidor-sensor/README.md

 turned on).
 For the nature of this project (averages at a glance), I opted for a compression based on count.
 Basically at some point (1.5 days), the count is reduced by a day (to 0.5 days).
 Calculations then continue to be made as normal.
-This makes new incoming data more influential immediately following compression, but where the lastValue (average) is most influenced by the past day of data.
-It is not perfect, but at a glance with a screen that outputs 0.01 resolution on a sensor that has 0.02 C temperature accuracy and 1.8% relative humidity accuracy, it felt perfectly fine for keeping the project simple and memory efficient while still delivering meaningful and fairly accurate metrics.
+It is not perfect, but at a glance with a screen that outputs 0.01 resolution on a sensor that has 0.02 C temperature accuracy and 1.8% relative humidity accuracy, it felt perfectly fine for keeping the project simple and memory efficient while still delivering meaningful metrics.

 ## Demo